kurohat/writeUp/TryHackMe/Throwback/PROD.md

 C:\Users\petersj\Downloads>update.bat
 ```
 now check `Starkiller` agents, We should have 2 agents, 1 as `ptersj` and `admin-petersj` Grab root flag and another user flag!!

+# dump it like it hot
+let use `mimikatz` module on `Starkiller` to dump the hashes, select `powershell/credentials/mimikatz/logonpasswords` and run on Admin agent.
+We already know that antivirus is down when we did recon on the server so we dont not need to worry about it.

+when it is done, check credentials panel.
+All credential that we got from mimikatz should pop up.